ArweaveTeam/docs.arweave.org-info/mining/faqs.md

 ### What should my VDF speed be?

 It should be as low as possible.
-The network targets an average VDF speed of 1 second and you wnat to be as close to that as possible (or lower).
+The network targets an average VDF speed of 1 second and you want to be as close to that as possible (or lower).

 See the [VDF Guide](vdf.md) for more information.